quintel/documentation/docs/main/curves.md

 etc
 ```

-... with 8,760 rows (one for each hour per year) each with a numeric value which displays the *relative* distribution of demand, supply or price over time.
-The unit for the numeric value is therefore irrelevant.
+... with 8,760 rows (one for each hour per year) each with a numeric value which displays the demand, supply or price over time.

+For demand  curves (which also includes import/export curves) the numeric value is not important as the ETM will only use the shape of your profile.
+For supply curves the sum of the profile should equal the total annual number of full load hours of the specific technology.
+This means that for each hour the profile should contain a value between 0 and 1 specifying the fraction of peak capacity used in that hour.
+For price curves the numeric value should display the price of each hour of the year.

+_Note: When uploading a custom curve the ETM always prioritizes your curve above any standard curves used within the ETM.
+This means that even if you choose a different weather year (see ['Weather conditions'](https://pro.energytransitionmodel.comscenario/flexibility/flexibility_weather/extreme-weather-conditions)) any uploaded profiles will remain intact while other profiles will change according to that weather year._

 ### Results
 The chart on the right shows the profiles of all categories that can be modified.
 If you upload a custom profile, this is reflected in the chart.
 Note that if a technology is not present in your scenario, the chart series will be empty.
 By default, the chart shows the daily peak capacity of the profile for the whole year.
 Select a month or week in the dropdown menu to see the hourly values.
 You can download the hourly demand and supply curves in your scenario in the Results → [Data](https://pro.energytransitionmodel.com/scenario/data/data_export/energy-flows) export section.